arushsain02/arushsain02/README.md

-Arif Shekh, a visionary artist from the vibrant town of Panvel.
+Arush Sain, a visionary artist from the vibrant town of Panvel.
 🎨 Currently sculpting my creative path at Mithibai College, Mumbai, While immersing myself in the world of BA Arts and mastering the complexities of data analytics.
 💻 Blending the hues of imagination with the precision of analysis,